JackSzwergold/Writing/memories/The Time I Shoplifted a Matchbox Cars from the Te-Amo.md

 ***

-*The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand (c) Copyright by Jack Szwergold; written on July 21, 2018.
+*The Time I Shoplifted a Matchbox Cars from the Te-Amo (c) Copyright by Jack Szwergold; written on July 21, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*